Find Affordable College Courses

 • Nuclear Technologist

 In 2016, there was an estimated number of 20,100 jobs in the United States for Nuclear Medicine Technologist.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Nuclear Medicine Technologist by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 undefined